AntaresSimulatorTeam/antares-xpansion/docs/user-guide/2-Launching-an-Antares-Xpansion-optimization.md

 #### **`--simulationName`**

-This option set the Antares_Simulator output directory that Antares-Xpansion should use to generate the xpansion problem.
+This option set the Antares-Simulator output directory that Antares-Xpansion should use to generate the xpansion problem.
 The default value is `last`, which means that the most recent run will be used.

 #### **`-m` `--method`**